ssmiller25/blast/bootstrap.md

 Note: Only the users specified in the config.yaml will be able to access the "rancher" user on the system

+## Phase 1 - Master Bootstrap

+Apply deploy/k3s-master-phase1/ configs to master.
+Should be enough to allow user interaction and to permit bootstraping additional nodes.

-## Manual Server Installation - Master
+## OLD/DONOTUSE Manual Server Installation - Master

 * Boot x86 system from k3os ISO Image
 * Login with rancher